Here’s a quick, easy, delicious flour tortilla recipe that uses simple, whole ingredients. You’ll never have to buy tortillas from the store again.

 Our quality of life and the quality of food we eat has drastically improved over the years as we’ve adapted our diets to what’s ripe in our garden, the woods, or from our local farming friends.
 We feel better, our food tastes better, and we have a much deeper connection to the journey our little blue planet is taking around the sun each year.

 In the height of summer gardening season, we eat a lot of Latin American-inspired cuisines.
-When you have piles of peppers, tomatoes, tomatillos, coriander seeds, and other warm weather goodies piling up on the counter, Latin American cuisine provides a great way to put your produce to work.
+With piles of peppers, tomatoes, tomatillos, coriander seeds, and other warm weather goodies piling up on the counter, Latin American cuisine provides a great way to put that produce to work.
+And that also means we have to know how to make authentic tortillas from scratch…

 When you’re acutely aware of where your food comes from, you begin to appreciate it on a level that’s hard to explain to a fast-fooder.
 Wasting food becomes a desecration.
 No food goes into the trash.
 Food scraps that aren’t eaten are either recycled via our worm bin or via hot composting, so that they can become new soil which will then become new food.
 And the cycle repeats.